mne-tools/mne-python/doc/glossary.rst

         down to a change of the ``first_samp`` attribute to know when cropped data was acquired.

+    forward solution
+        The forward solution (abbr. ``fwd``) is a linear operator capturing the relationship between each dipole location in the :term:`source space` and the corresponding field distribution measured by the sensors (AKA, the "lead field matrix").
+Calculating a forward solution requires a conductivity model of the head, encapsulating the geometry and electrical conductivity of the different tissue compartments (see :term:`boundary element model <BEM>` and
+        :class:`mne.bem.ConductorModel`).

     info
         Also called ``measurement info``, it is a collection of metadata regarding a Raw, Epochs or Evoked object; e.g., channel locations and types, sampling frequency,
         preprocessing history such as filters ...
         See :ref:`tut-info-class` for a narrative overview.

+    inverse operator
+        The inverse operator is an :math:`M \times N` matrix (:math:`M` source locations by :math:`N` sensors) that, when applied to the sensor signals, yields estimates of the brain activity that gave rise to the observed sensor signals.
+Inverse operators are available for the linear inverse methods MNE, dSPM, sLORETA and eLORETA.

     label
         A :class:`Label` refers to a region in the cortex, also often called